stesilva/ScholAmigo/README.md

 ---

+### **Additional Notes**

+- Generally, Docker will run similarly, but the Spark transformations will need to be executed **outside the container**.
+  To replicate, you will need Spark and Hadoop jars installed locally.
+- Airflow did not work with Spark in this setup.
+As a workaround, for Mac users, you can schedule the example script for the DAAD trusted zone (under the `scripts` folder) using a cron job.
+This demonstrates that scheduling is possible even without Airflow.
+- Define API keys for AWS, Pinecone, and Gemini in the appropriate configuration files or environment variables.
+- Make sure you have a existing and running Neo4j database and enter the corresponding authentication information on the enviroment variables, as well as the import file directory path for CSV files.

+---

 ### **Troubleshooting**

 Ensure sufficient system resources are allocated to Docker (Airflow recommends allocating 10GB of RAM for Docker, according to instructions provided in this link: [https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml)).